Health topic

 Photo by Christian Erfurt on Unsplash

-Certain medications, allergies, and foods can cause or worsen sore throats.
+Certain medications, allergies, and foods can cause or aggravate a sore throat.

 Medications:

-• Antibiotics (if the sore throat is caused by a virus, antibiotics will not help and can cause side effects)
+• Antibiotics (if the sore throat is caused by a virus, antibiotics won't help and may cause side effects)

 • ACE inhibitors (used for high blood pressure)